EC-CS-528-BU-Cloud-Computing/encrypted-search-over-foundationDB/README.md

     * Load files (the dataset to search) into FDB - done once.
     * Load index into FDB - done once.
     * Update index with new files - done frequently
-* Learn and apply the researcher's search algorithm to our project, which can
+* Learn and apply the two encrypted search algorithm to our project, which can
     * Query for token (in encrypted), return files - done frequently

 The idea system can: